National emblem of China: People's Republic of China

-Members of the first CPPCC committee discussed these three proposals on June 10, 1950.
+Members of the first Charter of the Chinese People's Political Consultative Conference committee discussed these three proposals on June 10, 1950.
 The result of the discussion was, the China Central Academy of Fine Arts proposal was too colourful to be regarded as trademarks, and proposal from Tsinghua University was regarded as bourgeois due to its use of traditional symbols.
 The committee suggested the groups include the Tian'anmen Gate, a symbol of Chinese revolution that served as the location of the May Fourth Movement and foundation ceremony of the People's Republic of China on October 1, 1949.

 The two groups then worked on a second round of proposals.
+The second round proposals from Tsinghua University were based on standardized design of the Tian'anmen Gate on the emblem and red and yellow were chosen as the main colours.

+At the Chinese People's Political Consultative Conference committee meeting on June 15, proposals from Tsinghua University were chosen and the committee suggested "Combine the design of No.1 and No.3. with outer ring of No.1 and content of No.3".

-The second proposal from Tsinghua University standardized the design of the Tian'anmen Gate on the emblem and selected red and yellow as the main colours.
-Their proposal was selected and the design was standardized and simplified by Gao Zhuang.
-This design was officially made the national emblem on 20 September 1950 by the Central People's Government.
+Tsinghua University presented their new design and their proposal was selected and officially made the national emblem on 20 September 1950 by the Central People's Government.
+The selected design was further standardized and simplified by Gao Zhuang and was confirmed on August 18, 1950.

-The emblem is also displayed, along with the national flag, at the end of a video clip with the national anthem, March of the Volunteers, regularly played on Chinese television such as state-run China Central Television (CCTV) on a daily basis.
+Symbolism

+The emblem is described as being "composed of patterns of the national flag":...The red color of the flag symbolizes revolution and the yellow color of the stars the golden brilliant rays radiating from the vast red land.
+The design of four smaller stars surrounding a bigger one signifies the unity of the Chinese people under the leadership of the Communist Party of China (CPC).